Prior Approval Request (PAR) Process

 – Candidate is recognized as Future Faculty in EID system

-- Overnight batch process of accepted PARs creates new assignments and positions in HRMS.
+- Overnight batch process of accepted PARs creates new positions and academic appointments in Workday.

 The PAR Cover Sheet is a general summary of the data that can be found in each section of the electronic PAR.
 Also included on this front page, is the document ID, found in the upper-right corner, information on the creation of the PAR, which includes: